 - Church of Christian denomination is defined as a member of Churches Together in Britain and Ireland and/or The Evangelical Alliance.

 - Children refused a place can, at their parents' request, be put on a waiting list where priorities will also be determined by the admissions criteria set out above.
 Children are kept on this list for a maximum of twelve months.

 - Late applications are considered after all those applications received by the specified deadline.

 - There is a right of appeal to an independent panel against a decision of the governors.
 Parents wishing to exercise this right should write to the Clerk to the governors c/o the school.

 - Maps of the civil and ecclesiastical parishes of Clymping can be viewed at the school.

 Whenever an application for a school place is refused, the legal right to appeal against the decision will be offered to the applicant.
-An appeal timetable is published annually on the school website by 28th February.
+The procedure for appeal is available on the West Sussex website.

 This sets out the timeframe for the various stages in the appeal process and includes statutory dates by which appeals must be heard.
 An appeal form relating to an in-year application decision may be submitted directly to the school office at any time following the issue of the decision letter during the academic year.

 The Appeal form is available to download from the school website or can be collected or sent out from the school office.
 This form must be used for all appeals in connection with decisions issued by the Admissions Committee.
 The Admissions Committee does not administer appeal hearings during the school holidays.
 Appeal forms received when the school is closed will not be processed until the school resumes.